cylc/cylc-doc/src/glossary.rst

       * :term:`qualifier`

    implicit task
-   naked task
+      An implicit task (previously known as a naked task) is a task in the graph that does not have an explicit runtime definition.
-      An implicit task is a task in the graph that does not have an explicit runtime definition.
       For example, ``bar`` is an implicit task in the following workflow:

       .. code-block:: cylc